ucmo-cs/GitWorkshop/Workshop.md

 ```
 $ cat test.txt
 ```
-Note we can achieve the above with the following, which means one commit before the head of the current branch:
+Note we can achieve the above of backing up one commit with the following, which means one commit before the head of the current branch.
+Note, now we don't even have a test.txt file.
 ```
 $ git checkout HEAD~1
+$ ls
 ```
-Go back to the latest on the current branch
+Go back to the latest commit on the current branch main.
 ```
-$ git checkout HEAD
+$ git checkout main
+$ cat test.txt
 ```
 # 6. Working Locally with Branches